 The Playgroup began more than thirty years ago with a few children meeting in a private home.
 As the number of children grew it moved into the School Hall at Sale and Davys School.
 In 1998 it became a registered charity being run by a volunteer committee of parents for the benefit of the children from the village and surrounding area.
 Following that, in 2013 we moved into our new premises in the Village Hall.
 We are so fortunate to have a lovely space here where the children can free flow indoors and outdoors and have plenty of outside play in totally secure surroundings.

 Our playgroup is registered for children from the age of two years and is open during term time Monday 9-1 and Tuesday-Friday 9-4pm.
 You can choose either a morning session 9am - Midday, an optional lunch club Midday - 1pm, or a full day from 9am - 4pm.
-A team of highly experienced and dedicated staff are led by our Development Manager, Anne Vaughan.

 The sessions are planned around the Early Years Foundation Stage,